Hear the silence. Inhale the calm, fresh air. See for miles.

 Standing proudly in the city it has dominated for nine centuries, Carlisle Castle remained a working fortress until well within living memory.
 It has withstood many sieges, contained a valuable royal prisoner, and been home to the King’s Own Royal Border Regiment.
 You can explore medieval castle rooms as well as 19th century military buildings, and visit Cumbria’s Museum of Military Life.

-Talkin Tarn Country Park lies nine miles east of Carlisle and two mile south of Brampton on the B6413 Castle Carrock road.
+Just down the road from the hotel is the beautiful Talkin Tarn Country Park.
+The tarn lies nine miles east of Carlisle and two mile south of Brampton on the B6413 Castle Carrock road.
 There is a 65 acre lake set amid 120 acres of farmland and woodland.
 The tarn is an ideal place for active recreation or a quiet stroll through the mature woodlands.

 The tarn is glacial in origin, being formed about 10000 years ago, and is fed by underground streams.
 You can sail, windsurf, canoe or hire one of the wooden rowing boats.
 Fishing is available at the Tarn.
 There is a permanent orienteering course laid out around the park.
 The shop hires mountain bikes and there are suggested routes taking you through beautiful countryside.
 There is a 1.3 mile path round the tarn which is suitable for wheelchairs.